srcimon/screwbox/README.md

 - **Entity Component System** Add and remove game objects and behaviour.
 Save and load the game state.
 - **Render Engine** Fast rendering of shapes, animated graphics and text.
 Enhance graphics with dynamic light and shadow effects.
 Use split screen mode to create local multiplayer games.
 - **Physics System** Move objects and resolve collisions.
-Detect objects via raycasting.
+Detect obstacles via raycasting and use pathfinding to move around.
 - **Particle Effects** Add particle effects to create some nice visuals.
 - **Asset Management** Load game assets without interrupting the game flow.
 - **Basic UI** Create an animated interactive game ui in an instant.